Chip Edgar

-Charles F. "Chip" Edgar III (born August 8, 1964) is an American Anglican bishop.
+Charles Francis "Chip" Edgar III (born August 8, 1964) is an American Anglican bishop.
 He has been bishop of the Anglican Diocese of South Carolina (ADOSC) since 2022.

 Early life, marriage and family

 Edgar was born in 1964 to Charles F. Edgar Jr. and Virginia Edgar and raised in Huntsville, Alabama.
-He attended Westminster Christian Academy, which his parents has cofounded and on whose board his father served.
+He attended Westminster Christian Academy, which his parents cofounded and on whose board his father served.
 The academy was affiliated with present-day Westminster Presbyterian Church, which later joined the Presbyterian Church in America.
 In 1973, the board of the academy voted to admit black students for the first time.

-Edgar attended Wheaton College from 1982 to 1986, majoring in physical education.
+Edgar attended Wheaton College from 1982 to 1986, majoring in physical education and winning a conference title in the 200 yard Butterfly as a significant member of the Varsity Swim Team.
 From 1987 to 1992, Edgar served in campus ministry roles with the Coalition for Christian Outreach at Grove City College and as a residence director at Wheaton.
 On September 2, 1989, he married Beth Anne Marcinko.
 They have two sons and three daughters, the youngest two of whom were adopted.